Alibaba is the world’s largest e-commerce marketplace and offers a rich variety of wholesale suppliers to source products to sell.

 When you find a supplier on Alibaba, it’s important to realize that you are working with a 3rd party factory that is not affiliated with Alibaba.
 After all, Alibaba is not a retail website.

-Alibaba is an online directory that doesn’t sell anything.
-Instead, they connect you with the manufacturers and suppliers who are actually doing the selling.
+Alibaba is a wholesale marketplace that doesn’t actually sell any products themselves.
+Instead, they connect you with the manufacturers and suppliers who are doing the selling.

 Anyone can use Alibaba for free.
 And you do not need to have a company, a sellers permit or any credentials whatsoever.
 A website is not necessary either.